atomic01/Final_Thesis/README.md

-# Zavrsni_rad
+# Final_Thesis
-Rjesavanje problema labirinta A* algoritmom

-Program je neoptimiziran.
-Za labirinte vece od 1000px x 1000px triba preko 8GB rama.
-Najveci koje sam rjesavao su bli 2000px x 2000px i potrebno je otprilike 10ak GB rama.
-Takoder je potrebno komplajlirat program kao 64 bitnu aplikaciju ne 32 bitnu jer ostane bez adresa u memoriji.
-Ako su manji labirinti onda to cak nije potrebno.

-U code folderu se nalazi cili kod... main.c              sadrzi glavni program Declarations.h      sadrzi deklaracije funkcija StackFunctions.h    sadrzi funkcije vezane za listu (tj priority queue) GraphFunctions.h    sadrzi funkcije vezane za graf

-U BMP_folder-u se nalaze sve BMP filovei tj labirinit.
-Kada se izvrsi program rjesenje je spremljeno u BMP filu result.bmp.
-Kada budete pokrecali program bitno je da su sve slike u istom fajlu kao i main.c.
-Braid i combo bitmape su nesavrseni labirintis vise rjesenja, a svi ostali su savrseni s 1 rjesenjem.
+Solving The Maze Problems using A * algorithm

+The program is not optimized.
+For labyrinths larger than 1000px x 1000px you need over 8GB RAM.
+The biggest ones I handled were 2000px x 2000px and it took about 13GB of RAM.
+It is also necessary to compile the program as a 64-bit application not a 32-bit one because it runs out of addresses in memory.
+If they are smaller mazes then this is not even necessary.

+The code folder contains the entire code ... main.c contains the main program
+Declarations.h contains function declarations StackFunctions.h contains list related functions (ie priority queue) GraphFunctions.h contains graph related functions

+The BMP_folder contains all the BMP files, mazes.
+When the program is executed the solution is saved in the BMP file result.bmp.
+When running the program it is important that all the images are in the same file as the main.c.
+Braid and combo bitmaps are imperfect multiple solution labyrinths, and all others are perfect with 1 solution.